Dave Cianelli

 David Cianelli was a football player.
-He was drafted in the sixth round of the 1952 NFL Draft by the Dallas Texans.
+The Dallas Texans drafted him in the sixth round of the 1952 NFL draft.

 Biography

 Dave Cianelli was born in St. Cloud, Florida and served in the United States Marine Corps during the Second World War.
 After the war, he attended the University of Maryland, where he played football as a linebacker and fullback.
 In 1951, he was named an honorable mention All-American.
 Cianelli served as team co-captain alongside Bob Ward during the Terrapins' 1952 Sugar Bowl upset victory over "General" Neyland's number-one ranked Tennessee.